DamoM73/PyQt-website/_build/html/_sources/01_introduction.md.txt

 ### How we will use MVC in these tutorials

-In these tutorials we will design the UI in **QT Designer**.
+In these tutorials we will design the UI in **Qt Designer**.
 The resulting file will then be converted to the view file.